akhikolla/akhikolla.github.io/_posts/2020-10-25-RcppDeepStateTools.md

 math: true
 ---

 As a part of the RcppDeepState project, we created another Linux specific R package, RcppDeepStateTools fuzz tests Rcpp packages under different external fuzzers.
-RcppDeepStateTools provides an interface to  five external fuzzers :
+RcppDeepStateTools provides an interface to four external fuzzers :

 1. AFL
 2. LibFuzzer
 3. Eclipser
 4. HonggFuzz

-5. Angora
+**Fuzzers:**
+Fuzzers are software programs that provide invalid, unexpected, or random data as inputs to a computer program.
+These inputs are passed on the code expecting crashes, failures, and memory leaks.

+RcppDeepState makes use of the built-in fuzzer in deepstate to generate inputs to test Rcpp packages.
+It is likely to uncover more bugs than standard sanitizer and debugging tools.

-In this blog post, I'll discuss how to use these external fuzzers for running the DeepState function-specific test harnesses.
+In this blog post, I'll discuss how to use these external fuzzers for running the function-specific test harnesses.
 To test any Rcpp package using any of these fuzzers is as easy as making a call to deepstate_compile_tools() function.

 ```R
 RcppDeepState::deepstate_compile_tools(path)